Skip to content

 I am a visual artist based in Montréal/Tiohtià:ke, the unceded Kanien’kehá:ka territory known as Québec, Canada.
 I have taught at Concordia University since 2006.

-I have been making art about women, animals, and natural and urban landscapes for over 30 years.
-My work attends to relationships between human and more-than-human entities, particularly living landscapes.
-I have a passionate interest in historic gardens designed, cultivated, or preserved by women.
-In addition to visual art, I have produced collaborative and community-based art, often linked to gardens and urban landscapes.
-My work has been exhibited in Canada, England, the US, Australia, and France.
+I have been making art and writing about women, animals, and natural and urban landscapes for over 30 years.
+I am particularly interested in landscapes designed, cultivated, or preserved by women.
+In addition to painting and drawing, I have produced collaborative and community-based art projects, often linked to gardens and urban landscapes.
+My work has been exhibited in Canada, England, the US, Australia, and France, where I had my first major European solo exhibition at the La Napoule Art Foundation, Château de la Napoule, in 2026.

 CV